photoprism/photoprism-docs/docs/user-guide/organize/edit.md

 ### Details ###

-In the *Details* tab, you can view and edit general information such as title, date, location, camera, lens, description, and copyright:
+In the *Details* tab, you can view and edit general metadata such as title, date, location, camera, lens, description, and copyright:

 ![Screenshot](img/edit-details-light.jpg){ class="shadow" }